Enhancing Mission, Servant Leadership and the First Year Student Experience

-External funds will support interaction between members of the College community and scholars recognized for excellence in teaching, research and scholarship in Franciscan Studies.
-Program elements would include seminars, lecture series and other educational activities (retreats, pilgrimages, masses, campus activities, immersion programs, etc.)and promoting the integration of the Catholic Franciscan tradition into the curriculum and supporting course development by providing faculty resources and research assistance.
+External funds will support interaction between members of the University community and scholars recognized for excellence in teaching, research and scholarship in Franciscan Studies.
+Program elements would include seminars, lecture series and other educational activities (retreats, pilgrimages, masses, campus activities, immersion programs, etc.); promote the integration of the Catholic Franciscan tradition into the curriculum; and support course development by providing faculty resources and research assistance.

-Within Student Services we would establish a program to focus on one-on-one interaction with students enrolling at Our Lady of the Lake College for the first time, and introduce this group of students to the Servant Leadership Certificate Program, with a goal of increasing retention, persistence and matriculation.
+Within Student Services we would establish a program to focus on one-on-one interaction with students enrolling at Franciscan Missionaries of Our Lady University for the first time, and introduce this group of students to the Servant Leadership Certificate Program, with a goal of increasing retention, persistence and matriculation.

-Establishment of an endowed fund of four million dollars to annual fund a maximum of 20 students at $10K each per year as participants of the Religious Studies Baccalaureate degree at Our Lady of the Lake College.
+Establishment of an endowed fund of four million dollars to annually fund a maximum of 20 students at $10K per year as participants of the Religious Studies baccalaureate degree program at Franciscan Missionaries of Our Lady University.
 This scholarship program would target the Catholic formation of the laity with focus directors/coordinators of religious education at each of the churches in the five surrounding dioceses, but would also include members of the general student population.